What are eero Events?

 Example Event:

-• [DEVICE NAME 1] disconnected from Front Desk eero Poe Gateway Ethernet port 6.
+• [DEVICE NAME 1] connected to Lunch Room eero PoE Gateway on Ethernet port 3

 Description: A device was disconnected from the specified Ethernet port on the eero, identified by its location name and model type.